Justice Isa terms Shahzad Akbar an imposter

 Justice Isa, who is facing Presidential Reference for concealing his properties in United Kingdom allegedly held in the name of his spouse and children filed an application in the Supreme Court praying to consider its contents as part of his pending petition, challenging the Presidential Reference.

-A 10-member full court, headed by Justice Umar Ata Bandial, will resume on June 2, the hearing into the identical petitions, challenging the Presidential Reference filed against Justice Qazi Faez Isa.
+A ten-member full court headed by Justice Umar Ata Bandial will resume on June 2, hearing into the identical petitions, challenging the Presidential Reference filed against Justice Qazi Faez Isa.

 The judge raised questions over the appointment of Shahzad Akbar as ARU Chairman as well as Special Assistant to Prime Minister on Accountability.